SOCIOLOGY AND PUBLIC HEALTH

 Similar to that of the addicted physicians, nurses will have to enter a contract with the monitoring agency to prevent consequences from the nursing board.
 Through compliance and monitoring with the program, that nurse is able to retain a nursing license and continue to practice.

 There are comparable programs and scenarios for such careers as pilots, pharmacists, veterinarians, and psychologists.
 The common thread amongst these careers is that there is a license at stake and a duty to the public trust.
-This means that there can be a monitoring agency that serves a dual role of working to help the professional while also holding them accountable for recovery to serve the public.
-If you are receiving a surgery, you have a right to know that your surgeon is not intoxicated in the operating room.
+This means that there can be a monitoring agency that serves a dual role of working to help professionals in recovery while also holding them accountable to safely serve the public.
+If you are receiving surgery, you have a right to know that your surgeon is not intoxicated in the operating room.
 The professional programs help to verify that safety.

 We can learn things from these programs and apply them to you.
 Overall the ingredients of:

 Longitudinal approaches seem to be massively helpful for keeping professionals in recovery.
 Through that time, the ultimate hope is that the person feels better, shows a more balanced life, and wishes to continue their recovery into the future.
 We hear many families and people ask “What happens to the physicians after those 5 years?”
 Overall, we don’t have a good answer to that question.
 One would suspect that relapse rates somewhat go up once the monitoring expires, but the premise that the person is in better health seems indicative that recovery will extend.
 That seems to be the best we can hope for as a health system working to support these professionals.